4 min read

 This is an intense subject for a kid, but we make sure that he understands that he doesn’t have to worry about certain things because we always make sure that we have food, shelter, safety, and enough love to go around.
 He’s an old soul.
 We joke that he’s like a little old man.

 Here’s the time for shameless self-promotion.
 It's how I help pay our bills, with my business... but it's also why it all started.
-I chose to take control of my life and figure out a way to improve my life.
-Shop the link below to order yourself a Freakn Mask.
-There’s a selection of snarky, funny masks for the funny, cool moms stuck in the suburbs.
+I chose to take control and figure out a way to improve my life.
+SCROLL A LITTLE FURTHER to order yourself a Freakn Tee, join the Freakn Proud Club!

 By changing our life One Day at a time with One Thing at a time.